umeshkumhar/terraform-provider-backupdr/docs/resources/template.md

 - `exclusion` (String) Specify days, days of week, month and days of month to exclude backup snapshots.
 - `exclusioninterval` (String) Provide the exclusion interval for the template.
 Normally set to 1.
 - `exclusiontype` (String) Provide the exclusion type as daily, weekly, monthly, or yearly.
-- `iscontinuous` (Boolean) provide true or false if the policy setting for continuous mode or windowed
+- `iscontinuous` (Boolean) provide true or false if the policy setting for continuous mode or windowed.
 - `op` (String) Provide the operation type.
 Normally set to snap, DirectOnVault, or stream_snap.
 - `policytype` (String) Provide the backup policy type.
 It can be snapshot, direct to OnVault, OnVault replication, mirror, and OnVault policy.
 - `priority` (String) Provide the application priority.
 It can be medium, high or low.
 The default job priority is medium, but you can change the priority to high or low.